 Benefits:

-• Zero modification to payment service
+- Zero modification to the payment logic

 Clarifying Additions: This ensures growth does not disrupt existing areas.
 New capabilities arrive as new components rather than modifications to old ones.
 This avoids large, risky refactors as the system expands.